gsroberts/atlassian-cloud-backup-tool/README.md

 The flags 'backupBitBucket', 'backupJira' and 'backupConflence' enable the respective jobs within the console application.
 You can exclude any one of them from the command.

-There is an additional flag, 'runCleanUpOnly', that can be appended to the command that will only run the backup and archival process for the specified tools.
+There is an additional flag, 'runCleanUpOnly', that can be appended to the command that will only run the archival process for the specified products.